-was a breath of fresh air to martial arts films as it showed a flawed hero in a modern setting.
-The story (by Wei Lo and Bruce Lee) was very well developed and filled with suspense and action, and in a bold move for an action film, the main character remains almost inactive for the first half as Cheng must avoid violence due to his oath.
-The film not only launched Lee's career to the stratosphere; it influenced his own film-making style and the way future martial arts movies were done.
+Directed by Lo Wei(who would also discover Jackie Chan), The Big Boss was a breath of fresh air to Hong Kong martial arts films of the time as it showed a flawed hero in a modern setting.
+The story (by Lo Wei and Bruce Lee), differently from the Wuxia flicks that were the norm at the time, was set in contemporary times and filled with suspense and action, and in an unusual move for an action film, the main character remains almost inactive for the first half as Cheng must avoid violence due to his oath.
+The film not only launched Lee's career to the stratosphere, it influenced his own film-making style and the way future martial arts movies were done.

-and the subsequent Jackie Chan films.
-The natural and raw look of the film added to the high dose of graphic violence (it is probably the goriest film in Lee's career, and consequently the most cut and censored) give the movie a harsh, gritty realism that adds to its charm.
+Lo Wei's usually restrained style was also influenced by his young actor's abilities.
+The Big Boss can be seen as his transition to a more explosive way of martial arts film-making that would be completed in Fist of Fury and subsequent Jackie Chan films.
+The raw and grindhouse look of the film plus the high dose of graphic violence (it is probably the goriest film in Lee's career, and consequently the most cut and censored) gives the movie a harsh, gritty realism that adds to its charm.

 This film provides examples of:

 - Actual Pacifist: Cheng has sworn off violence when the film starts.
 But when he gets pushed too far, he snaps.
 HARD.
 He goes from "wouldn't hurt a fly" to "your remains won't fit on a toothpick."